4.1 Jurisdiction

 Transfer credit assessment outcomes are not appealable.

-An AP or IB credit for STAT 263, completed in high school, may be used to replace the required first year course Managerial Statistics (COMM 162).
-Once enrolled in the Bachelor of Commerce Program, students cannot normally take STAT 263 for credit towards their degree.
+An AP or IB credit, completed in high school, may be used to replace a specific first year course.
+Once enrolled in the Bachelor of Commerce Program, students cannot normally take the AP or IB credited course for credit towards their degree.
+Please see https://www.queensu.ca/admission/applying/transfer-credits for specific course substitutions.

 Students who wish to use AP, IB, or CEGEP credits must submit their final official results to Undergraduate Admission by the end of the first term of first year, regardless of what year the credit will be applied.
 Eligible students who do not submit a final transcript and/or course descriptions (where required) by the end of their first term as a Queen's student are considered to have declined transfer credit.